 There Should Be Fewer Kids Onboard

-Unless you misjudge and book a cruise during a mid-winter (typically mid-February) or spring break (usually the week before or after Easter, which is April 1 this year), you should find yourself sharing the ship with more adults and fewer kids.
+Unless you misjudge and book a cruise during a mid-winter (typically mid-February) or spring break (usually the week before or after Easter), you should find yourself sharing the ship with more adults and fewer kids.
 This can’t be guaranteed, however, as both Costa and MSC are known for attracting families year-round.
 Still, there will be fewer children underfoot than during the summer school break period.